Friendly Visitor Program

-Usually, when a patient has been scheduled for ostomy surgery, they will have an opportunity to speak to an Enterostomal Therapy (ET) nurse.
+Usually, when a patient has been scheduled for ostomy surgery, they will have an opportunity to speak to a Nurse Specialized in Wound Ostomy and Continence (NSWOC).
 As with any type of surgery, there will always be many questions that need to be answered.
-The ET nurse is there to help you as much as possible and alleviate any concerns that you may have.
+The NSWOC nurse is there to help you as much as possible and alleviate any concerns that you may have.
 She will also make sure the surgeon puts the stoma in the right place.
-The ET nurse will usually have you put on a pouch so that she can make sure it will not interfere with your belt line.
+The NSWOC nurse will usually have you put on a pouch so that she can make sure it will not interfere with your belt line.
 This is a major problem with surgeries that are done under emergency situations, without the help of having a proper fit beforehand.
 Having a stoma along a beltline will make for a very uncomfortable fit.
 The pouch will not have a chance to fill up properly and will cause more leaks.
-The ET nurse will also be able to lead you to any local support groups in the area.
-Being part of a support group is so very beneficial to the physical and emotional recovery of an ostomate.
+The NSWOC nurse will also be able to lead you to any local support groups in the area.
+Being part of a support group is so very beneficial to the physical and emotional recovery of a person living with an ostomy.
 Knowing that you are not alone in this huge step in your life is the best feeling in the world.

 So by now, you are probably wondering how having on ostomy will change your life.
 Yes, you will have to make a few adjustments, but pretty soon you will stop worrying about it and start loving life again.

-All the Ostomy Manufacturers will be happy to send out samples to you.
-They usually have someone on staff who will be able to answer your questions and send you out the right product that you need.
+All the Ostomy Suppliers will be happy to send out samples to you.
+They usually have a nurse on staff who will be able to answer your questions and give recommendations.
 Don’t be shy about asking for samples.
 They want you to be happy in hopes that you will become a loyal customer.